Project-Books/book-project/STYLEGUIDE.md

 ## Naming

 Special prefixes or suffixes, such as to represent member variables, are not used.
-For example, he following are not permitted: `mTitle` and `_title`.
+For example, the following are not permitted: `mTitle` and `_title`.

 ### Package names